-Julia Laidlaw, a food security professional and researcher.
-In her most recent role (2017 to 2018), she led the Cities Programme’s research engagement, capacity building and Urban Scholars program.
-Linking expertise into our partnered urban capacity development projects and member city needs.
+Julia Laidlaw is a food security professional and researcher.
+In her most recent role (2017 to 2018), she led the Cities Programme’s research engagement, capacity building and Urban Scholars program – linking expertise into the Programme’s partnered urban capacity development projects and to member city needs.

 Julia has a Bachelor of Arts (International Community Development and Spanish) and has lived and worked in Latin America and Vanuatu for a number of years and speaks fluent Spanish and Bislama.